What is CBD (Cannabidiol)?

 Purity and content accuracy in CBD products

-Detailed information about our laboratory testing procedures and product certifications is available in our quality report.
+Further details on our laboratory testing procedures and product certifications can be found in our quality report.

-Reputable manufacturers typically provide independent laboratory testing to verify the CBD content and screen for potential contaminants.
-Such transparency helps to confirm that product labelling accurately reflects the content, supporting informed decision-making.
+Reputable manufacturers generally provide independent laboratory analysis to verify CBD content and check for potential contaminants.
+This level of transparency helps confirm that product labels accurately reflect the contents, supporting well-informed purchasing decisions.

 Does CBD have an intoxicating effect?